Jknator/3005-Proj/README.md

    Most likely you will only need to changed the PASSWORD and DATABASE(the name of database) variable.
    This .env is very important and needed to connect to the database.
 Make sure to follow template and properly define variables

-5) The setup-database.js script will run the DML.sql and DDL.sql files whenever the database that is connected to does not contain all the needed tables.
+4) When the server starts, the setup-database.js script will automatically run the DML.sql and DDL.sql files if the database that is connected to does not contain all the needed tables.
   - ex: If there are no tables at all run DML.sql and DDL.sql
   - ex: If there is only a members table then it will not run the DML.sql and DDL.sql So make sure you dont partially have some of the tables.
 Have a empty database for safety.